imarban/txs/README.md

 # txs
 This applications allows the user to handle their financial transactions.
+(This was done as part of the On-Site project for a Job interview)

 ### How to run